 You can experience the local daily life at Kamala Friday Market with lots of fresh local products.
 The Tsunami Memorial Park is a small park in the middle of Kamala Beach to remember Phuket’s 2004 tsunami.
 Other places of interest are the 140-acre cultural theme park, Fantasea Park, Wat Baan Kamala, and Kamala Lawn Bowling Club.

 Kamala transformed from a small fishing village, with the local with mainly Muslim population, into a popular area for retirees and long term tourists.
 Despite all of the tourism Kamala still has a local community feeling, and it is a good place to go if you want to find local Thai eating spots as well as places that cater exclusively to tourists.

 Stay in Kalama beach if are traveling with family; you are first-time visitors; you want a wide range of budget accommodation; you like a pretty beach with clear water, like central, but not too central, want a large resort with lots of facilities

-Best places to stay in Phuket in Kalama Beach:
+Best places to stay in Phuket in Kalama Beach for first-time tourists: